xpmatteo/tddforandroid/manuscript/500-multi-touch.md

-# Working with Multi-Touch
+# Working with Multi-Touch (CHAPTER IN PROGRESS)

 The way we dealt with motion events in the previous chapter was simple.
 We essentially took only three pieces of information out of the event:

     core.onTouchEvent(event.getActionMasked(), event.getX(), event.getY());

-This becomes quite a bit more complex when we start considering multi-touch.
+This becomes more complex when we consider multi-touch.
 The event will still be about a single pointer (that is, a finger).
 But it's not trivial to understand which.
 The details are in the Android documentation at [http://developer.android.com/reference/android/view/MotionEvent.html](http://developer.android.com/reference/android/view/MotionEvent.html).
+Please read the introduction section of the `MotionEvent` class.

 The important things to note are: